 Capital, Estates and Facilities

-We believe working here is rewarding and supportive.
-In NHS estates and facilities roles you’ll have countless opportunities to progress through on‑the‑job training and development.
-Our organisation is committed to career growth, and we provide support to help you expand your skills and knowledge.
-From day one, you’ll join a team that values work–life balance and offers generous NHS benefits (competitive pay, pension and leave) so you can focus on making an impact.
+Working in CEF is both rewarding and supportive.
+You’ll have countless opportunities to grow through on-the-job development, formal learning and an expanding range of apprenticeships that help people at all levels build their skills and progress their careers.
+From day one, you’ll join a team that values work–life balance and offers generous NHS benefits — including competitive pay, pension and leave — so you can focus on making a real difference.

-Working in Capital, Estates and Facilities at GMMH is a chance to build a meaningful career.
-You’ll learn valuable technical and management skills, enjoy strong teamwork, and see first-hand how your work improves people’s experience of care.
-We’re proud to support all our staff with training and growth opportunities, and to know that a behind-the-scenes role in CEF truly powers our frontline care.
+Working in Capital, Estates and Facilities at GMMH is more than a job — it’s a chance to build a meaningful career, develop valuable technical and leadership skills, enjoy strong teamwork and see first-hand how your work improves people’s experience of care.
+We are proud to champion the individuals who keep our Trust running and committed to supporting every colleague to thrive and grow.

 image of a facilities staff in a corridor, looking at the camera